OfficeDev/outlook-dev-docs/docs/payments/reference.md

 | `details`| Array of Object | Optional.
 Contains an array of objects with `code` and `message` properties.
 Represents distinct related errors that occurred during the request. |
 | `innererror` | `PaymentCompleteError` | Provides a more specific error. |

-The following values are supported in the `code` field.
+The following values are supported in the `code` field when using Stripe as a payment processor.

 | Value | Description |
 |-------|-------------|